Part 6: CONCLUSION

 We no longer need to think of ourselves as an accidental byproduct in a mechanical universe; we have instead the comforting knowledge that, no matter what happens to us in the earthly realm, we are His very special creation, and He will care for us no matter what.
 And while we dwell on this earth, we will naturally have more inclination to understand God’s ways and to live our lives in a way that is pleasing to Him.

-If it is true that God created human beings so He could populate the earth and begin the course of human history – and even from a scientific point of view, it’s hard to believe how it could have happened otherwise – then why could He not have created the environment in which man was to live (the Earth and the solar system) also around the same time.
+If it is true that God created us (and even from a scientific point of view, it’s hard to believe how it could have happened otherwise) to populate the earth and begin the course of human history then why could He not have created the environment in which we humans were to live (the Earth and the solar system) also around the same time.
 After all, to create even one living creature or one intelligent human being is a much greater task than to create the vast outreaches of space and non-living entities of sun, moon, stars, etc.

 What needs to be kept in mind here is that the time of Creation involved supernatural processes.
 We cannot assume that the natural processes that we see operating today were operating during those extraordinary days of Creation.

 If, let us say, God revved up the time dimension during the Creation period, then the universe would have been created very quickly, but relative to our slower time and measuring instruments, the stars and galaxies would appear very old.
 We only know time moving at a steady, unchanging rate.
 But Einstein’s Theory of Relativity proved that time’s speed can change.
 Time is flexible, in other words, and in the hands of God maybe a lot more flexible than we could imagine.